Fourth Spanish Armada: Storms

 Soon after the agreement, a strong gale dispersed the fleet.
 This soon turned into a storm, which scattered the individual ships across the ocean surface. Águila and Brochero, in the San Andres, managed to battle the winds northeast towards the Cork-Kinsale region, accompanied by the bulk of the fleet and carrying some 1,700 men.

 Meanwhile, Vice-Admiral Zubiaur became hopelessly lost with his galleon, San Felipe and three other ships.
 They were carrying nearly seven hundred of the best troops, as well as most of the stores and munitions.
 Zubiaur made several attempts to join his comrades, but all failed due to poor winds, and a final attempt to end up at Donegal failed.
 Some were swept out into the Atlantic - a large transport carrying ammunition and supplies was later captured by an English privateer after being in considerable distress.

 After the storm had dissipated, Brochero managed to reach Southern Ireland in relatively good weather on 18 September followed by the greater part of the vessels.
 He attempted to get into Cork harbour, but the wind changed making an attempt up the river impossible.
-By this time Zubiaur had been forced to sail back towards Spain, arriving at the port of El Ferrol.
+By this time Zubiaur had been forced to sail back towards Spain, arriving at the port of Ferrol.
 News of his return angered the Spanish council and later the King, and he was ordered to put to sale as soon as he could, but again any head wind was lacking.